eigenhombre/clj-org/README.md

 ## Status

+This repo does not cover all the functionality of Org Mode supported by Emacs, but may be enough for some use cases.

-I don't use this much myself anymore, but others seem to find it useful so I'll continue to maintain and occasionally improve this repo, so long as the time commitment isn't too onerous.
+I don't use this much myself anymore, but others seem to find it useful so I'll continue to maintain, and occasionally improve, the repo so long as the time commitment isn't too onerous.

 ## Contributing